 - If you need to cancel or postpone the activation, there may be a high cost involved depending on the cancellation policy you agreed on.

 - The site booking is for certain day/s and times and this cannot be altered once booked, pending the venue’s cancellation policy.

 - You usually have strict times when you can/cannot access the site for a bump in/bump out.

 - You must adhere to the Council’s or landlord’s guidelines at all times.
 This may affect how you activate, where you stand, where you set up, what you give out and how much you give out.

 Without Permits (Guerrilla)

-Guerrilla activations are where the roaming team go-to destinations and promote or give out samples of products, without any Council or other relevant bodies permission to do so.
+Guerrilla activations are where the roaming team go-to destinations and promotes or gives out samples of products, without any Council or other relevant bodies’ permission to do so.
 Usually, if caught or asked to move on, the roaming team will jump into a vehicle and go to their next location, again without a permit.

 - There are no restrictions on the area you can activate.
 You can freely move to the most appropriate locations on the day depending on the weather and foot traffic.